Neil martin at FSFP

 By FSFP

-I recently spoke with my colleague Neil Martin to learn more about his career background, consulting philosophy, pro tips for working remotely and what he predicts for the future of data.
-I hope you enjoy this Q&A recap for personal and professional insights into the people that make up Team FSFP.
+We recently spoke with my colleague Neil Martin to learn more about his career background, consulting philosophy, pro tips for working remotely and what he predicts for the future of data.
+We hope you enjoy this Q&A recap for personal and professional insights into the people that make up Team FSFP.

 What’s your typical day like?